izikeros/blog/content/posts/notes/git_sign_commit_n_commits_back.md

 ## Example
 To sign two specific commits that are respectively 4 and 5 commits back in Git, you can use the `git rebase` command with the `--exec` option to sign the commits as they are being rebased.
 Here are the steps:

-1. Get the hash of the first commit you want to sign by running `git log`.
+1. Get the hash of the first (older) commit you want to sign by running `git log`.

 2. Run `git rebase -i HEAD~5`.

 3. This will open up a text editor with a list of the last 5 commits.
-Replace the word "pick" with "edit" for the first commit you want to sign.
+Replace the word "pick" with "edit" for the first commit (5) you want to sign.

 4. Save and close the file.